tmecklem/realtime-web/slides/index.md

 Those are all problems, for sure, but they're tactical problems about the system or create process problems outside of the system.
 I want to take us a little deeper and ask you all  put on your empathy hats, and think about how this is affecting the customer's **experience**.
 You have two people who are both trying to buy the same thing.
 They both add it to their cart and one gets distracted or something comes up and they decide they'll check out later.
 In the meantime, the other makes a decision and the item goes out of stock.
 Now, the first person comes back to the page and it still looks like the item is available and then they get hit with an error, seemingly out of nowhere.
 The person who ended up not being able to purchase the scarf may feel a sense of betrayal or frustration.
 The entire time while shopping, they had no reason to believe that they should have acted faster.

 Maybe they were wanting to buy that scarf as a birthday present for their grandmother.
 And if they had known it was the last one, they would have acted faster.
 Or if they had known they only had a certain amount of time to keep that item in their cart, they would have made a different decision.
-Now, because we didn't provide the user with accurate, realtime information, We've now created a problem for the user that they could have avoided had they been able to make an informed decision.
+Now, because we didn't provide the user with accurate, realtime information, We've now created a problem for the user that they could have avoided had they had all the information when they needed it.

 So, while the solution prevents a system problem of two people purchasing the same item, it actually ignores the people problem that it creates by not allowing them to make informed decisions based on accurate information.